 Learning to Lead

-Born in Muskogee, Oklahoma to a 17-year old single mother who was kicked out of her home, Payne says his earliest memories involved living on the streets and in abandoned buildings with his mother and two older brothers.
-When he was 5-years old, his mom began receiving government assistance and the family moved to Section-8 housing in Muskogee.
+Born in Muskogee, Oklahoma to a 17-year-old single mother who was kicked out of her home, Payne says his earliest memories involved living on the streets and in abandoned buildings with his mother and two older brothers.
+When he was 5 years old, his mom began receiving government assistance and the family moved to Section 8 housing in Muskogee.

 "I grew up in a crazy bad place where nobody makes it.
 Everybody's in poverty.
 It was hard to imagine success," says Payne, adding that it was difficult to find messages that someone like him could someday run a business.
 Payne's mom, who was busy working three jobs, wasn't around.
 So Payne said he poured everything into sports: wrestling, football, and track.
-There, in those after-school activities and unyielding coaches, Payne says he cultivated a strong work ethic and leadership skills.
+There, in those after-school activities and under the guidance of unyielding coaches, Payne says he cultivated a strong work ethic and leadership skills.

-Payne became the first person in his family to go to college; he double majored in business management and business administration at Emporia State University.
+Payne became the first person in his family to go to college; he double-majored in business management and business administration at Emporia State University.
 While in school, Payne started personal training and taking side jobs to continue his love of fitness.
 When managing a Life Time gym in Overland Park, he met a co-worker named Patricia--who'd become his future wife and business partner.
-"I saw her and it was like seeing a unicorn," he says.
+"I saw her, and it was like seeing a unicorn," he says.